 Slide B: Mucicarmine stain: The capsule is 3-8um thick and bright red (carminophilic).
-Yeast are 4-8um in diameter, occasionally clustered, and frequently bud with a narrow base.
+Fungal organisms are 4-8um in diameter, occasionally clustered, and frequently bud with a narrow base.
 The organisms are surrounded by a 10-15um thick, clear space (shrinkage artifact) with short radiating carminophilic spines extending from the capsule.

-MORPHOLOGIC DIAGNOSIS: Mucous membrane (site not specified): Cellulitis, pyogranulomatous, multifocal to coalescing, marked, with numerous encapsulated yeast, etiology consistent with Cryptococcus spp., species not specified, non-human primate.
+MORPHOLOGIC DIAGNOSIS: Mucous membrane (site not specified): Cellulitis, pyogranulomatous, multifocal to coalescing, marked, with numerous encapsulated yeast, etiology consistent with Cryptococcus spp., monkey (species not specified), non-human primate.

 ETIOLOGIC DIAGNOSIS: Mucosal cryptococcosis

 CAUSE: Cryptococcus neoformans

 · Causes subacute or chronic mycotic infection in humans and a wide variety of animals and has a predilection for the respiratory system (especially nasal region) and central nervous system; cutaneous and ocular lesions are seen less frequently